chijiancheng/chijiancheng.github.io/_pages/includes/honers.md

 # 🎖 Honors and Awards
-- 2018 Outstanding Graduate of Tianjin University
+- *2018* Outstanding Graduate of Tianjin University
-- 2020,2021,2022 Merit Student of Tianjin University (3 times)
+- *2020,2021,2022* Merit Student of Tianjin University (3 times)
-- 2021 Advanced Individual in Science and Technology Innovation of Tianjin University
+- *2020,2021,2022* First-class Academic Scholarship of Tianjin University (3 times)
-- 2021Advanced Individual in Self-improvement of Tianjin University
+- *2021* Outstanding Youth of the College of Intelligence and Computing, Tianjin University
-- 2020,2021,2022 First-class Academic Scholarship of Tianjin University (3 times)
+- *2021* Lenovo Scholarship of Tianjin University
-- 2021 Outstanding Youth of the College of Intelligence and Computing, Tianjin University
+- *2021* Advanced Individual in Science and Technology Innovation of Tianjin University
-- 2021 Lenovo Scholarship of Tianjin University
+- *2021* Advanced Individual in Self-improvement of Tianjin University
-- 2022 CSC Government-sponsored Study Abroad Scholarship
+- *2021* CSCWD Best Paper Award
-- 2021 CSCWD Best Paper Award
+- *2021* ESI High Cited Paper（1%）
-- 2021 ESI High Cited Paper（1%）
+- *2022* CSC Government-sponsored Study Abroad Scholarship